36ONE SNN QI Hedge Fund

 The 36ONE SNN QI Hedge Fund is a single-strategy, equity long/short hedge fund with a moderate net equity bias that invests predominantly in South African listed equities and other financial instruments to enhance returns and manage risk.

-- FSB regulated unit trust
+- FSCA regulated unit trust

 - Moderate risk

 - Variable net equity exposure, historically around 70%

 - Monthly liquidity